Table of Contents

 SM57 by Shure is our recommended dynamic microphone, and with good reason.
 This mic has a long history of being used in both studio and live sound environments and has become known as one of the best and most rugged instrument microphones in the world.
 It’s frequency response (the frequencies it is most suited to picking up) suits guitars brilliantly and is also decent for the human voice if you plan to do some talking through your videos, too.

-The SM57 comes at a very modest price when you consider how much it has to offer, check it on Amazon here.
+The SM57 comes at a very modest price when you consider how much it has to offer, check the price at Amazon here.
 This is a tool that is found in the arsenal of music producers all around the world, and makes a really solid and natural choice for making pro guitar videos.

 The SM57 is equally adept at recording acoustic guitar when positioned towards the soundhole, or it can record electric guitar by being pointed at the amplifier.